Rishit605/license-plate-detection-with-ocr/README.md

 #### 3. Call the app.py and Run.

-Open up your terminal nad type this command to run the application in local host:
+Open up your terminal and type this command to run the application in the local host:

 ```
 python app.py